AntonioND/ucity/docs/map-edition.rst

         - ``MapDeleteBuilding`` : Removes a building from the coordinates of any of its tiles.
-It checks if there is enough money to do so, and substracts the amount of money needed to do it from the city funds.
+It checks if there is enough money to do so, and subtracts the amount of money needed to do it from the city funds.
 It plays SFX (it is different if it is removing debris from a removed building than when removing a building).

-        - ``MapClearDemolishedTile`` : It converts a demolished tile into a field one checking money and substracting it from the city funds.
+        - ``MapClearDemolishedTile`` : It converts a demolished tile into a field one checking money and subtracting it from the city funds.
 It plays SFX.

 - ``source/room_game/building_info.inc`` : List of building IDs.